Ian Iqbal Rashid

-Ian Iqbal Rashid (born in Dar es Salaam, Tanzania) is a poet, screenwriter and filmmaker known in particular for his volumes of poetry, for the TV series Sort Of and This Life and the feature films Touch of Pink and How She Move.
+Ian Iqbal Rashid (born in Dar es Salaam, Tanzania) is a filmmaker, screenwriter, and poet, known for his volumes of poetry, for his work on the Peabody Award-winning and Canadian Screen Award-winning HBO Max/CBC TV series Sort Of (2021–2023), for writing on the cult British TV series This Life (1996), and for directing the feature films Touch of Pink (2004) and How She Move (2007), both of which premiered at the Sundance Film Festival to critical acclaim.

-Life
+Early life

 Of Indian ancestry and raised in the Ismaili Muslim faith, Rashid's family lived in colonial East Africa for generations.
-Different years of birth are given for Rashid in different sources, but academic work gives the year as 1968.
-In the early 1970s, his family was forced to leave Tanzania.
+Rashid's family was forced to leave Tanzania when he was a small child.
 After failing to secure asylum in the UK and US, they settled in Toronto.

-Rashid began his career as an arts journalist, critic, curator, and events programmer, particularly focussed on South Asian diasporic, Muslim and LGBTQ cultural work.
+Rashid began his career as an arts journalist, critic, curator, and events programmer, particularly focussed on South Asian diasporic, Muslim and LGBTQ+ cultural work.

-In the early 1990s, Rashid returned to London, Britain, where he met his partner, the writer, curator, and academic Peter Ride.
-He then won a bursary to attend a prestigious BBC writing internship programme Black Screen and soon after started working in film and television as a screenwriter, director and producer.
-He currently divides his time between Canada and the UK.

 Works

 Television and radio

-Rashid is best known for the iconic BBC show, This Life for which he won a Writer's Guild of Great Britain award, and the current critical hit and Peabody Awards winning series Sort Of, which appeared on many best of end-of-year lists after it dropped on CBC and HBO Max in late 2021.
-For Sort Of, he has been nominated for best comedy series writer at the 10th Canadian Screen Awards and the 2022 Writers Guild of Canada award for the episode "Sort Of Mary Poppins".

 Rashid began working as a writer in UK television in the late 1990s, trained on the BBC's Black Screen internship.
-His early credits include Dilly Downtown, and the soap London Bridge (Carlton Television for ITV) along with the BAFTA and Royal Television Society award winner, This Life.
+His early credits include Dilly Downtown, and the soap London Bridge (Carlton Television for ITV).
 For BBC's Woman's Hour Programme, Rashid wrote and directed Leaving Normal, a comedy serial about same-sex adoption starring Imelda Staunton and Meera Syal.

-Rashid has created and is currently writing a family dramedy for Amazon Prime Video as well as a young adult fantasy series for the CBC.
-He is currently co-executive producer and writer on the second season of Sort Of, for the Canadian Broadcasting Corporation and HBO Max.

-In 2022, Ian was awarded a fellowship on the CBC-BIPOC TV & Film Showrunner Catalyst in partnership with the Canadian Film Centre as an emerging television/streaming showrunner.
+Rashid first attracted notice for the cult, BAFTA-winning BBC TV series, This Life, for which he won a Writer's Guild of Great Britain award.
+Since then, Rashid has written for broadcasters and companies such as Showtime, Lionsgate, Amazon Prime Video, ITV (TV network) and Sphere Media.

+Between 2021 and 2023, he wrote and co-executive produced across three seasons of the critically acclaimed and Peabody Award-winning TV series Sort Of, which has appeared on many end-of-year best lists.
+For Sort Of, he has been nominated for Best Writing in a Comedy Series at the 10th Canadian Screen Awards and at the 2022 Writers Guild of Canada Awards for his work on the episode titled "Sort Of Mary Poppins".

+Rashid is currently developing Nobel Prize laureate Abdulrazak Gurnah's novel Afterlives into a series for Razor Film and Warp Films.
+He also has projects in development with Crave and the Canadian Broadcasting Corporation.